mpdf/mpdf.github.io/headers-footers/rotated-pages.md

 $mpdf->forcePortraitHeaders = true;
 {% endhighlight %}

-<p>This is a quick fix which rotates HTML headers and Footers (only - not normal ones) on landscape pages in the following conditions:</p>
+This is a quick fix which rotates HTML headers and Footers (only - not normal ones) on landscape pages in the following conditions:

 <ul>
 <li>document orientation is portrait

 </li>
 <li>when adding a page, you must only call $mpdf-&gt;AddPage('L') or &lt;pagebreak orientaion="landscape" /&gt;</li>
 </ul>

-<p>If you try to set new margins/headers etc. for new landscape pages when forcePortrait=true, it will go wrong</p>
+If you try to set new margins/headers etc. for new landscape pages when forcePortrait=true, it will go wrong